 A great food to add to your menu if you are cutting animal products is soya and products made from it.
 Check out Soya & Phytoestrogens for more information on the nutrition of soya along with recipes to try out.
 A freebie download with tips on portions of soya, types of soya products and how to use them, visit Let’s Talk Food.

 Plant based does not have to be completely vegan or even vegetarian – you can have a heavily plant based diet and still eat animal products, meat and fish, they are not centre stage and are eaten in moderation or in small quantities.
 Another term might be ‘flexitarian’.

 Another interesting article outlines how you may want to be vegan but your body may disagree – in any battle of ideas your health should win.
 If you make the choice to go vegan and decide it is not for you it is ok to reverse that decision.
-It also outlines how the vegan choice can become quite passionate and this can have a darker side too.
+It also outlines how many who make the vegan choice can become very passionate which at times can have a darker side too.